the-code-genin/saas/README.md

-# SaaS
+# SaaS Backend

-Students as a service.
+Students as a service backend api.

+The api is currently hosted on [https://stuaas.herokuapp.com](https://stuaas.herokuapp.com).
+The documentation for the api is found [here](documentation.md).

 ## Requirements